Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 Managing Contrast Reactions in Children

 Even with careful screening and protocol adherence, contrast reactions can occur in pediatric patients.
-Prompt recognition and appropriate management are essential for all personnel involved in contrast-enhanced imaging.

-Types and Frequency of Reactions
+Types & Frequency of Reactions

 Pediatric contrast reactions are similar to adult presentations but occur less frequently.
 Mild reactions may include limited urticaria, mild vomiting, or transient warmth.
 Moderate reactions can involve diffuse urticaria, bronchospasm, or facial/laryngeal edema that responds to treatment.
-Severe reactions, though rare, include severe bronchospasm, hypotensive shock, arrhythmias, or cardiac arrest.
-Contrast extravasation also requires specific measures to prevent tissue injury.

 Immediate Response Protocols

 Initial management follows standard emergency assessment: ensure airway, breathing, and circulation.
 Mild reactions may only require observation.
 Moderate reactions are treated with antihistamines, bronchodilators, or fluids as needed.
-Severe reactions demand rapid emergency intervention while maintaining vital functions.
-Extravasation requires stopping the injection, assessing the site, elevating the limb, and applying compresses per protocol.

 Documentation